ncasuk/ncas-energy-balance-1-software/docs/scripts.rst

 **5. create_qc_csvs.py:**

 - This script will generate csvs for soil/radiation data that have been quality controlled according the level of quality control specified in the config file.
+- The file path must be provided as a command line argument.
 - Setting the level as 1, means only 'good' data is provided.
 This can be increased to include data from other qc flags, as described by the variables in the netcdf files.
 (The level chosen will include data from that level and below.)
 - The quality control flags data outside operational bounds, suspect data and data taken when sensors are being cleaned.
 - Some of the quality control settings can be adjusted in the config file. e.g. the max/min temperature expected for Soil Temperature and the lower and upper bounds for the cleaning time of the radiation sensors.
 - These csvs can be plotted using script #6 below.

-- The command line arguments are the same as script #5, except the data product must be provided.

 ::

         usage: create_qc_csvs.py [-h] -s START_DATE [-e END_DATE] [-f {daily,monthly}]
-                                -d {soil,radiation}
+                                -d {soil,radiation} -fp FILE_PATH

         optional arguments:
         -h, --help            show this help message and exit